 Every year, OSHA’s top 10 violations show where employers can better comply with OSHA regulations and take steps toward safer workplaces.
 Here are a few common violations—and how employers can address those compliance issues:

-Lockout/Tagout: The procedures to protect employees from the unexpected startup of machinery, lockout/tagout (LO/TO) is a mainstay on OSHA’s list of most common violations.
+- Lockout/Tagout: The procedures to protect employees from the unexpected startup of machinery, lockout/tagout (LO/TO) is a mainstay on OSHA’s list of most common violations.
 29 CFR 1910.147 lists the agency’s requirements for ensuring employee safety while servicing or performing maintenance on dangerous equipment; OSHA estimates that compliance with the standard could prevent an estimated 120 fatalities and 50,000 injuries each year.
-Learn more in Graphic Product’s free Best Practice Guide to Lockout/Tagout, and an informative video.
+Learn more in Graphic Product’s free Best Practice Guide to Lockout/Tagout.

 There are numerous benefits to complying with OSHA regulations, and promoting a culture that emphasizes safety can have far-reaching impacts throughout a company.
 Here’s why it helps to ensure OSHA compliance: